 |The body is an amazing system.
 With proper care, a reasonably healthy person can usually recover from almost any type of wound.

 But some wounds just won’t heal.
 And that’s more than an annoyance…it’s dangerous.
 Chronic wounds need attention.
-That’s why NOCHS is pleased to introduce the Wound Healing Center that is opening right on our campus.
-Medical Director of NOCHS’ new Wound Healing Center, Dr. Jaret Beane, DO, FAPWCA, has provided answers to some common questions around the what and why of chronic wounds.
+That’s why NOCHS opened the Wound Healing Center right on our campus.
+Here are answers to some common questions around the what and why of chronic wounds.

 When would I need to go to the Wound Healing Center?